-- (1) The above segment financial data set forth under the heading "Thousands of U.S. Dollars 2012," which have been translated from Japanese Yen to U.S. Dollar for the fiscal year ended March 31, 2012, are included solely for the convenience of readers outside of Japan and have been calculated using the exchange rate of ¥82 to US\$1, the approximate rate of exchange prevailing at the Federal Reserve Board on March 31, 2012. - (2) The above segment financial data, which set forth net sales, operating expenses and operating income (loss) for each operating segment, include both transactions with external customers as well as intersegment transactions.
+- (1) The above segment financial data, which set forth net sales, operating expenses and operating income (loss) for each operating segment, include both transactions with external customers as well as intersegment transactions.
 Notwithstanding the foregoing, all net sales recorded in the Imaging & Solutions operating segment and the Other operating segment reflect sales to external customers only, as none of the products in the Imaging & Solutions operating segment or the Other operating segment were sold to other Ricoh group companies that conduct businesses in the other operating segments.
 Accordingly, the segment net sales figures for the Imaging & Solutions operating segment set forth in the above table are the aggregate of the sales figures for the Imaging Solutions product category and the Network System Solutions product category set forth in the "SALES BY PRODUCT" table included under Item 5.A.
-Operating Results.
+Operating Results. - (2) Product Category in Imaging & Solutions was reclassified as Office Imaging, Production Printing and Network System Solutions in this fiscal year (Imaging Solutions and Network System Solutions as previous category).
+Certain products were reclassified into Network System Solutions and Industrial Products from Other in this fiscal year.
+The above reclassification was made to the prior year's figures.

-Net sales in the Imaging & Solutions operating segment for fiscal year 2012 decreased by 2.4% (or \(\frac{\pmathbf{4}}{4} \).9 billion) to \(\frac{\pmathbf{1}}{1},670.7 \) billion from \(\frac{\pmathbf{1}}{1},712.6 \) billion for fiscal year 2011.
+Net sales in the Imaging & Solutions operating segment for fiscal year 2012 decreased by 2.4% (or \$41.5 billion) to \$1,671.1 billion from \$1,712.6 billion for fiscal year 2011.
 This decrease was due primarily to the net effect of the depreciation of the U.S. Dollar and the Euro in relation to the Japanese Yen.
-Excluding the net effect of the foreign currency exchange rate fluctuations, sales in the Imaging & Solutions operating segment would have increased by 1.0% (or \(\frac{\pmathbf{1}}{1} 6.6 \) billion) for fiscal year 2012 as compared to fiscal year 2011.
+Excluding the net effect of the foreign currency exchange rate fluctuations, sales in the Imaging & Solutions operating segment would have increased by 1.0% (or \$16.9 billion) for fiscal year 2012 as compared to fiscal year 2011.

-More specifically, sales in the Imaging Solutions product category for fiscal year 2012 decreased by 3.9% (or ¥59.4 billion) to ¥1,471.8 billion from ¥1,531.2 billion for fiscal year 2011.
+More specifically, sales in the Office Imaging product category for fiscal year 2012 decreased by 4.2% (or ¥57.9 billion) to ¥1,323.2 billion from ¥1,381.1 billion for fiscal year 2011.
 This decrease was due primarily to the net effect of the depreciation of the U.S. Dollar and the Euro in relation to the Japanese Yen.
 The decrease in net sales of

 PPCs/MFPs and laser printers also contributed to this decrease as customers decreased their capital investments in developed countries in light of the slowly recovering economies.
 Ricoh's shipments and manufacturing of products were delayed in light of disruptions to the transportation infrastructure and the shortage of fuel and materials caused by the Great East Japan Earthquake and the flood in Thailand.
 Ricoh missed certain business opportunities otherwise available as a result of these delays, which also contributed to the decrease in net sale.
-Despite such adverse business and economic conditions, Ricoh continued to introduce new MFPs and production printing products with advanced features during fiscal year 2012.
-The introduction of these new product models expanded Ricoh's market coverage to include color cut sheets in the production printing area and increased the total number of color MFPs sold as such units were favorably received in Japan.
+Despite such adverse business and economic conditions, Ricoh continued to introduce new MFPs with advanced features during fiscal year 2012.
+The introduction of new product models increased the total number of color MFPs sold as such units were favorably received in Japan.